-Where foster carers express an interest in adopting a child they are looking after, and there is an adoption plan for the child, the family finder will talk to them about the implications of adoption and will convene a Matching Meeting involving the child's social worker, their line manager and the foster carers' supervising social worker (with their line manager where appropriate).
-The chair of the meeting will be the Adoption Service Manager or their nominee.
+Where foster carers express an interest in adopting a child they are looking after, and there is an adoption plan for the child, the family finder will talk to them about the implications of adoption and will convene a Protocol Meeting involving the child's social worker, their line manager and the foster carers' supervising social worker (with their line manager where appropriate).
 If the outcome of the meeting is that the foster carers appear to be able to meet the child's essential needs, the case will be allocated for an assessment of the foster carers as adopters to proceed (see Assessment and Approval of Adoptive Adopters Procedure).

 If they are approved as adopters, the requirements set out in Section 9, Approval of Matching of Adoptive Parents as to the approval of the matching and in Section 11, The Placement as to the provision of information and notification of the placement must be followed.